jochemhoogendijk/jochemhoogendijk.github.io/index.md

 - [How to do great work](http://www.paulgraham.com/greatwork.html) (This is a long read!)

 ## Books
 I have always liked reading both fiction and non-fiction.
-I am currently reading Cryptonomicon by Neil Stephenson.
+I recently finished Cryptonomicon by Neil Stephenson, a great read if you are into history, mathematics and cyber culture.
 My current book recommendation is Pride and Prejudice by Jane Austen.

 ## Games
 I have played a lot of videogames growing up and occasionally still do.
 I am not playing anything at the moment.
 My current game recommendation is Elden Ring.